Germany can't quit chocolate, despite record-high prices – DW – 12/03/2024

 Germany can't quit chocolate, despite record-high pricesDecember 3, 2024

-Poor harvests, particulary in West Africa, soaring prices of shipping and rising demand all culminated to make the price of cocoa beans, the most important raw material for making chocolate, jump a staggering 50% compared to 2023.
+Poor harvests, particularly in West Africa, soaring prices of shipping and rising demand all culminated in making the price of cocoa beans, the most important raw material for making chocolate, jump a staggering 50% compared to 2023.

 However, per capita chocolate consumption has remained high in Germany even as prices rose in recent years.
 In 2018, Germans ate 9 kilograms (20 pounds) of chocolate per capita annually.
 By 2023, that was up to almost 10 kilograms.